Rhythm020901/Virtual_Desktop_Voice_Assistant/README.md

 # 2. Description :
 The voice assistant takes the input voice command and executes the task accordingly.
-It can perform various tasks such as
+It can perform various tasks such as wish according to time , open and close applications , play songs , automate youtube and google , tell jokes ,